streamthoughts/kafka-connect-file-pulse/README.md

 * Parsing and transforming data using built-in or custom processing filters.
 * Error handler definition
 * Monitoring files while they are being written into Kafka
-* Support plugeable strategies to cleanup up completed files
+* Support pluggable strategies to clean up completed files
 * Etc.

 ## 🙏 Show your support